 Once again she reflected on this crooked dualism.
 According to Bachofen, the antagonism extended to all of life: culture versus nature, light versus dark, sun versus earth, right versus left, west versus east.
 Occident and Orient: the former represented the male, the latter the female; epitomized by the war between the Roman patriarchy and Cleopatra.
 In colonial times, the added elements of the oppressor – superior – and the oppressed – inferior – became prevalent.

 It was the way people were treating her.
 She admired the Arab hospitality, but she was well aware of the element of her foreignness.
 She was special, in an all too positive way: people were interested in her, were carrying her around like a trophy, privileging and glorifying the foreign and, as a consequence, passively discriminating against themselves.
 Sometimes the attention was almost suffocating, as much as the heat and pollution and social norms.

 She was received in as well as confronted with this culture as a European first, as an individual second.
-And she realized that it was fueled every time she identified or highlighted a difference between her and the others, indeed every time she was surprised about something.
+And she realized that it was fuelled every time she identified or highlighted a difference between her and the others, indeed every time she was surprised about something.
 It was inevitable and the danger was lurking everywhere: consciously or unconsciously providing differences with labels of inferiority and superiority.

 She had arrived, but paused before she left the streets.
 For a few seconds she looked over her shoulder, in one of those rare moments of awareness when time seems to bypass oneself and place is all-encompassing.